AutumnWhj/ChatGPT-wechat-bot/README.md

 ## QA
 1. If your WeChat cannot log in

-Please check the root directory of your project, whether there is a file —— `wechaty-puppet-wechat.memory-card.json`, if so, please delete it and try it again.
+Please check the root directory of your project, whether there is a file —— `WechatEveryDay.memory-card`, if so, please delete it and try it again.

 2. support env
 ```